White Lady: Netherlands

-Vrouwen in wit (plural of vrouw in wit), or "Witte Wieven" as these women are called in local dialects, are mythical creatures of Lower Saxon origin and so most known in the eastern and northern parts of the Netherlands.
-Sometimes referred to as witte joffers ('white maidens'), they can have a benevolent and malevolent nature.
+Vrouwen in wit (plural of vrouw in wit), or "Witte Wieven" as these women are called in local dialects, are mythical creatures of Low Saxon origin and so most known in the eastern and northern parts of the Netherlands.
+Sometimes referred to as witte joffers ("white maidens"), they can have a benevolent and malevolent nature.
 Often related with witches and/or ghosts, they show many similarities with the banshee, the fairy, and the elf.
 Understood as malevolent beings, they abduct or switch newborns, abduct women, and punish people who have mistreated them.
 As benevolent beings, they may aid in childbirth or offer good advice.
-Indeed, though the adjective wit means 'white,' it may originally refer to the Germanic word wid, related to English 'wit' and 'wise,' and so might be better understood as 'wise women,' as they are known in Germany, where they are connected to the Völva.
+Indeed, though the adjective wit means "white", it may originally refer to the Germanic word wid, related to English "wit" and "wise", and so might be better understood as "wise women", as they are known in Germany, where they are connected to the Völva.

 They are believed to dwell in tumuli, the Hunebedden and on the moors.
 Wisps of mist and fog banks are sometimes called witte wieven.

 The Schinveldse Bossen forest is also home to another White Lady story.
 Archival evidence suggests that the forest was once home to a castle farm that was built in 1396.
 In the 17th century (estimated 1667), this site was burned down killing the daughter of Lord Lambert Reynart.
 This historical event has spawned a few variations on a White Lady ghost story based around the death of the woman who burned with the castle farm.
 The most common versions of the tale involve the woman having two fighting lovers or of the site being burned on her wedding day by a jealous nobleman.
 However, all versions claim that she now wanders the forest like a ghost in a long white dress, some saying she only appears at midnight, and others saying she only appears on nights of the full moon.
 The site of the former castle farm is referred to as Lammendam after the ghost who supposedly haunts the area.
 The term is a Dutch adaptation of the French "La Madame Blanche."
 It is now protected as a cultural-historical site.

-In popular culture, Dutch singer Joep Rademakers mentions this ghost in his song: "t Sjilves Paradies".
-Dutch symphonic black metal band Carach Angren also has a full concept album dedicated to this version of The White Lady.